TsingZ0/FedALA/README.md

 ![](./figs/illustrate.jpg)

 - The learning process in ALA.
-LA denotes “local aggregation”.
+LA denotes "local aggregation".
 Here, we consider a five-layer model and set p=3.
 The lighter the color, the larger the value.

 ![](./figs/ALA.jpg)